Battlefield Earth (novel): Film adaptation

-The subsequent film adaptation, released in May 2000, was a commercial failure and was criticized as one of the "worst films ever made".
+The subsequent film adaptation, released in May 2000, was both a commercial failure and widely considered to be one of the worst films ever made.

-From the book's release, Scientologist and science-fiction fan John Travolta aimed to bring Hubbard's book to the big screen in a series of two movies with himself playing Jonnie Goodboy Tyler, as well as producing.
+From the book's release, Scientologist and science-fiction fan John Travolta aimed to bring Hubbard's book to the big screen in a series of two films with himself playing Jonnie Goodboy Tyler, as well as producing.
 A first film was planned to be released in 1983, but due to rising costs, trouble in finding a studio that would fund the project, and Travolta's waning star power, the project was cancelled.
-It was finally produced by Franchise Pictures and released in 2000 as Battlefield Earth.
+It was finally distributed by Warner Bros.
+Pictures and produced by Franchise Pictures and released in 2000 as Battlefield Earth.
 Directed by Roger Christian, it stars Travolta (who by now felt he was too old to play the hero) as Terl, Barry Pepper as Jonnie Goodboy Tyler, and Forest Whitaker as Ker.

-The film opened to unfavorable reviews and was a large box office bomb.
+The film was heavily panned by critics and was a large box-office bomb.
 Due to bad word of mouth and Internet buzz, it quickly disappeared from theater chains, having grossed $29,725,663 worldwide against a reported $73 million budget.
-Almost all aspects of the film were criticized: hammy acting (especially by Travolta and Pepper), the film's overuse of Dutch angles, special effects, pacing, lack of action, plot, corny dialogue, and several plot inconsistencies.
+Almost all aspects of the film were criticized, including the acting, the overuse of Dutch angles, special effects, writing, pacing, lack of action, plot, dialogue and several plot inconsistencies.
 The film received seven Golden Raspberry Awards at the 21st such ceremony, including that for Worst Picture, and it later won two special awards: "Worst Drama of Our [the Razzies'] First 25 Years" and "Worst Picture of the Decade" (2000‒2009), at the 25th and 30th Golden Raspberry Awards respectively.
 Only Jack and Jill, a 2011 comedy co-written, produced by, and starring Adam Sandler, has won more Raspberries (jointly or solely winning all ten of the awards presented at the 32nd Razzies).

 Franchise Pictures was later sued and went bankrupt after the company was discovered to have fraudulently overstated the film's budget.
-This kept it from following its plans to make a sequel, since the movie covered only the first half of the book.
+This kept it from following its plans to make a sequel, since the 2000 film covered only the first half of the book.
 The first Battlefield Earths poor reception kept the sequel from hitting its intended 2002 release date, and the collapse of Franchise Pictures made the project even more untenable.